 We teamed up with 10-year local (and my brother-in-law) Benjamin Pietrzyk to bring you DC's best food game.
 These aren't the flashy new spots in town.
 They're the places that stand the test of time, and they will not disappoint.
-Next time you're in the city, here's the only food guide you need.
+Next time you're in the city, use this local Washington DC foodie guide to get your grub on!

 Located inside the south hall of Eastern Market on Capitol Hill.
 Weekend brunch menu includes the famous blue buck (blueberry buckwheat) pancakes.
 Grab a cup of coffee and walk the market full of cheeses, produce, crafts and seasonal items.

 The best cigar-friendly bar and restaurant in DC.
 Relax and enjoy your favorite stick in an armchair alone or join a group on one of the couches.

 Tabard Inn Restaurant

 Excellent old school-atmosphere to enjoy a cocktail in their lounge complete with fire place and leather couch.
 Also has a wonderful weekend brunch menu—don’t miss the famous house-made Tabard donuts!